Global Readiness Through Language and Culture

 SPAN 1310: Survival Spanish Language & Cultures (1 section Fall 2019 and 1 section Spring 2020).
 In this lower-level language course students study situation-based Spanish and the culture of the Hispanic world to prepare them to study abroad.
 As a final project students will work in groups to create a video in which they compare the way an event or tradition is celebrated in the United States' culture with the way the event or tradition is celebrated in a Spanish-speaking country's culture.
 The group will examine the underlying values that inform the event or tradition and its celebration in each culture, making connections to relevant global challenge themes.

-GERM 2302: A Second Course in German II (1 or sections every semester).
+GERM 2302: A Second Course in German II (Fall 2019 and Spring 2020).
 In these lower-level language courses conducted in German, students will create a narrated PowerPoint presentation in which they reflect on cultural differences they would experience while living in a German-speaking country.
 They will also complete a writing assignment in which they describe and interpret intercultural encounters and conflicts portrayed in a contemporary German film.
 Both assignments will address global challenge topics and will be added to the students' ePortfolios and the digital archive.

 RUSN 1501 & 1502: Beginning Russian I and II (240 students through Fall 2019-Spring 2021).
 Students will read articles in English about global challenge themes in Russian-speaking countries.
 Students will create a PowerPoint presentation on one of the global challenge themes, showing how the peoples of Russian-speaking countries contend with the challenge.